dvessel/oeadvscan/README.md

 # more info

-MAME updates often come with new and updated set of ROM’s and the slightest change will prevent it from running.
-It’s very strict, making sure every byte is valid before the game is allowed to run.

-They will be treated as a [**split set**, not merged or non-merged sets](https://choccyhobnob.com/demystifying-mame-roms/) and they must be in the form of zip files.
-If you run it on anything but a split set, it may strip parent dependencies from the archive preventing it from running.
+ROMs will be treated as a [**split set**, not merged or non-merged sets](https://choccyhobnob.com/demystifying-mame-roms/) and they must be in the form of zip files.
+If you run it on anything but a split set, it may strip parent dependencies from the set preventing it from running.
 You will have to add the parent back into your roms folder if this occurs.

 A new folder will be created within `~/Library/Application Support/OpenEmu/AdvanceScan`.
 Your games library must be at their default location for it to work.
 A `sample` directory will be created if it doesn't exist and it will be soft linked along with the `Arcade` roms folder.